-The constitutional validity of the criteria for determining the "creamy layer" for the purpose of exclusion from backward classes, laid down by the States of Bihar and Uttar Pradesh, was challenged in these writ petitions under Article 32 of the Constitution of India.
-In the "Mandal case" (Indra Sawhney v.
-Union of India), a nine-Judge Bench of the Court interpreted Article 16(4) of the Constitution of India and held that socially advanced members of a backward class or the 'creamy layer' have to be excluded so that the benefit of reservation reaches the poorer and the weakest section of the backward class.
+The Supreme Court, in the "Mandal case" (Indra Sawhney v.
+Union of India), held that socially advanced members of a backward class or the 'creamy layer' have to be excluded so that the benefit of reservation reaches the poorest and the weakest sections of the backward class.
+However, in this case the additional conditions for identifying the "creamy layer" laid down by the States of Bihar and Uttar Pradesh was arbitrary and violative of Article 14 and Article 16(4) of the Constitution of India.
+The Court held that the multiple conditions added by the States, such as the spouse being a graduate or a landowner in an urban area have no nexus with the object sought to be achieved.

-The Court held that the criteria for identifying the "creamy layer" laid down by the States of Bihar and Uttar Pradesh is arbitrary and violative of Article 14 and Article 16(4) of the Constitution of India.
-The Court approved the rule of exclusion framed by the Government of India in para 2(c) read with the Schedule of the office memorandum dated 8-9-1993 providing for 27% reservation for the Other Backward Classes.
-The Court also held that it will be open to the two States to lay down fresh criteria for the subsequent years in accordance with law.
-The Court held that the criteria laid down by the States of Bihar and Uttar Pradesh for identifying the "creamy layer" is arbitrary and violative of Article 14 and Article 16(4) of the Constitution of India.
 The Court noted that it is difficult to draw a line where a person, belonging to the backward class, ceases to be so and becomes part of the "creamy layer".
 However, the Court has laid down clear and easy to follow guidelines for the identification of "creamy layer" in the Mandal case.
 The Court also noted that the income limit must be such as to mean and signify social advancement.
+It however noted that it will be open to the two States to lay down fresh criteria for the subsequent years in accordance with law.

-This case is significant as it clarifies the law laid down by the Court in Indra Sawhney v.
-Union of India and emphasised the importance of the income limit.
+This case is significant as it clarifies the law laid down by the Court in the Mandal case and emphasised the importance of the income limit for the purpose of determining the "Creamy Layer".